Roberto Tamassia: Awards and honors

 In 2006, the IEEE Computer Society gave Tamassia their Technical Achievement Award "for pioneering the field of graph drawing and for outstanding contributions to the design of graph and geometric algorithms."
 In 2008, he was elected as an IEEE Fellow.
 In 2012 he was named a fellow of the Association for Computing Machinery "for contributions to graph drawing, algorithms and data structures and to computer science education", and also named a fellow of the American Association for the Advancement of Science.

+Personal life

+Tamassia was married to Isabel Cruz, also a noted computer scientist, until her death in 2021.